Rebecca Black Drops Out of School Due to Bullying

 But Black is seeing the positive from all the attention.

-In addition to "Friday" being featured on an episode of Fox's hit Glee, she has since gone to release another video for her latest single, "My Moment."
+In addition to "Friday" being featured on an episode of Fox's hit Glee, she has since gone on to release another video for her latest single, "My Moment."

 She also appeared in Katy Perry's video for "Last Friday Night (T.G.I.F.)" and won the Teen Choice Award for Choice Web Star at Sunday's show.